 loaf of blueberry zucchini bread on plate sliced open

 This bread is one of those that tastes better the next day.
 Wrap it after it cools and then let sit on the counter for a day or two before eating.
+It should last about 3 days at room temperature (a little longer if you store it in the refrigerator).
 This recipe freezes well too.
 Just wrap in plastic wrap, then in foil and stick in the freezer for later use.

 three sliced blueberry zucchini bread on plate